-When making the important decision of where to live as you age, you need to take into account your overall health and well-being along with the finances.
-Many seniors think that staying in their homes is more affordable than joining an assisted living or senior living community but fail to take into account the various costs that can accrue.
+When making the important decision of where to live as you age, you need to take into account your overall health and well-being, as well as your finances.
+Many seniors think that staying in their homes is more affordable than joining an assisted living or senior living community, but fail to take into account the various costs that can accrue.
 While you may not be paying rent or a mortgage, living at home can require basic home maintenance, like a new water heater or yard care, or projects to keep the home accessible based on your abilities.
 These improvements can include installing a stair lift, wheel chair ramps, or remodeling a bath (to include a curbless shower and installing hand rails, for example).
-All these projects have a cost, and it’s important to research to see if they will add to your home value or not.
+All these projects have a cost, and it’s important to research whether they will add to your home value or not.

-Also ask about assisted living services, how are they provided and how are costs established.
-What are the maximum costs for such services.
-Assisted living services are available in private residences as well but can be higher than those at a retirement community.
-Don’t be afraid to ask questions until you are satisfied you have the information you need.
+Also ask about assisted living services, how are they provided, and how are costs established.
+What are the maximum costs for such services?
+Assisted living services are available in private residences as well, but can be higher than those at a retirement community.
+Don’t be afraid to ask questions until you are satisfied that you have the information you need.

 Rising costs are also a consideration.
-At Willamette Oaks we have a special program that eliminates much of the mystery and let's you plan long term, it's called LifeMinded™ Rewards.
-It’s a one of a kind program that limits or eliminates any rent increase you’ll experience at Willamette Oaks.
-No gimmicks or additional fee.
-Learn all the details about LifeMinded™ Rewards.
+At Willamette Oaks, we have a special program that eliminates the mystery and lets you plan long term.
+It’s called LifeMinded Rewards, and it’s a one-of-a-kind program that limits or eliminates any rent increase you’ll experience at Willamette Oaks, without gimmicks or an additional fee.
+Learn all the details about LifeMinded Rewards.

-For many seniors, living on a fixed income brings concerns of outliving your retirement savings.
-There are many things you can do to ensure you are living within your means, hiring a financial adviser, developing a budget, and preparing for the possibility that you may become unable to handle your finances.
-A large portion of your nest egg will be spent on living expenses, so it’s important to consider housing related daily, monthly and yearly costs.
-And while nobody can predict the future at Willamette Oaks we limit any rent increases with our LifeMinded™ Rewards program.
-It’s a one of a kind program that limits or eliminates any rent increase you’ll experience at Willamette Oaks.
-And it starts after you’ve lived here just 3 years.
+For many seniors, living on a fixed income brings concerns of outliving retirement savings.
+There are many things you can do to ensure you are living within your means: hiring a financial adviser, developing a budget, and preparing for the possibility that you may become unable to handle your finances.
+A large portion of your nest egg will be spent on living expenses, so it’s important to consider daily, monthly and yearly housing-related costs.
+And while nobody can predict the future, at Willamette Oaks we limit any rent increases with our LifeMinded™ Rewards program.
+It’s a unique program that limits or eliminates rent increases.
+And it starts after you’ve lived here just three years.
 Get all the details here.

 As we age, our worlds tend to get smaller.
 There are many reasons for this, but studies have found that it’s not good for our health.
-Staying social is associated with heart and immune system health, lowering depression risk and overall longer life.
-Being isolated triggers feelings of loneliness that can put your body into a chronic stress response, and constant presence of stress hormones leading to poor health outcomes.
+Staying social is associated with heart and immune system health, lowering depression risk, and overall longer life.
+Being isolated triggers feelings of loneliness that can put your body into a chronic stress response, and constant presence of stress hormones leads to poor health outcomes.

 Shrinking social circles, poor health, life changes, and transportation issues can all inhibit your ability to have an active social life.
 That’s why living in a senior living or senior housing community that promotes health and activity, while making socializing easy and convenient, is critical to living a vibrant and engaged senior life.